Studio Monitors 101 –

 Summary (TL;DR)

-Amplifier configurations matter: single-amp is the most common, bi-amp provides better control over frequency, and tri-amp configurations, having dedicated amp channels for each driver, offer the most flexibility to optimize the reproduction of audio.
-Size of studio monitors should align with your room size and music style, with 5-inch speakers being a good fit for home studios.
+Amplifier configurations matter: single-amp is the most common setup for passive monitors.
+On active monitors, bi-amp provides better control over frequency by having dedicated amp channels for each driver.
+On three-way models, tri-amp configurations offer the most flexibility to optimize the reproduction of audio.
+Size of studio monitors should align with your room size and music style, with 5-inch woofers being a good fit for home studios.

 Wattage is significant for sound levels without distortion; for beginners, 50-75 watts per channel is a good start.
 Regarding cost, beginners can find decent monitors for around $200-$400, intermediate users should expect to spend $400-$1,000, and professionals might spend upwards of $1,000 per monitor.